 REASONS LANDLORDS CAUSE LEASES TO TERMINATE

 Uninhabitable: Landlords are held to certain responsibilities and obligations.
-State statutes define the landlord responsibilities.
+State statutes define landlord’s responsibilities.
 Even if the lease agreement excludes the terms.

 Landlords are obligated to provide a safe and habitable property for tenants.
 That means providing working appliances and utilities.
 This does not require landlords have to pay for utilities.
 Simply the property must be capable of receiving utilities.